ISISComputingGroup/EPICS-IOC_Test_Framework/README.md

 The argument is the "dotted name" of the test containing the tests.
 The dotted name takes the form `module.class.test`.
 You can run multiple tests from multiple classes in different modules.

+### Running tests with failfast

+Running tests with `-f True` argument will casue tests to run normally _until_ the first test fails, upon which it will quit testing and provide the usua; output for a failed test.

+>`python run_tests.py -f True` will cause all IOC tests to run, up until the first one fails.

 ## Troubleshooting